amaranth-lang/amaranth/docs/glossary.rst

   In contrast to a computer system that is made up of many distinct components, an SoC integrates the required resources — CPU, memory interfaces, I/O devices, I/O interfaces — into a single chip.

-  SoCs are typically built around a microprocessor, microcontroller, or specialised integrated circuit.
+  SoCs are typically built around a :ref:`microprocessor<microprocessor>`, :ref:`microcontroller<microcontroller>`, or specialised :ref:`integrated circuit<IC>`.
 This increases performance, reduces power consumption, and requires a smaller footprint on a printed circuit board.

   SoCs are more complex than a microcontroller with a higher degree of integration and a greater variety of perhipherals.